 Read more here.

-Joselyn Mormile is a PhD student of the University of Cape Town and iCWild.
+Joselyn Mormile is a PhD candidate in iCWild.
 She received her Bachelors of Science degree in Animal Behavior from Rutgers University in the US in 2008 and received her license as a veterinary nurse in 2010.
 In 2014, she completed her Masters of Primate Conservation from Oxford Brookes University in the UK.
 She has been working with chacma baboons (Papio ursinus) in captive, wild and urban settings throughout South Africa since 2011.
 She specialises in interdisciplinary research on human-baboon interaction within urban landscapes.
 Her Master’s dissertation research was conducted in Knysna, Western Cape Province on the human dimension of conflict with urban baboons.
-Her current research focuses on the spatial patterns and decision making of a troop of baboons in response to urban land transformation and human perceptions.
+Her research focused on the spatial patterns and decision making of a troop of baboons in response to urban land transformation and human perceptions.
+In 2020 prior to completing her thesis she was offered a position as a manager for the private company Nature Conservation Corporation applying her diverse skills to management challenges to do with communities and baboons on the Cape Peninsula.
+While nothing to do with her PhD we are thrilled she has secured employment before completing her thesis.

 After completing a BSc in Applied Biology, Systematics and Macroevolution at UCT (2013), Vincent stayed on to complete his BSc (Hons) on Haemoparasitism in African Penguins (2014).
 As part of the Panthera’s Project Pardus, he since started his MSc (2015) and upgraded to a PhD (2017) focussed on using forensic phylogenetic tools to determine the spatial extent and geographic origins of illegally traded skins across southern Africa.
 His work forms part of Panthera’s Furs for Life initiative, provisioning faux leopard Capes to members of the Shembe Church in collaboration with the Peace Parks Foundation and Cartier.